List of state highway spurs in Texas (300–399): Spur 309

 Spur 309 is located in western Lubbock.
 It begins at an intersection with SH 114, with Research Boulevard continuing south through Hurlwood.
 The highway runs north for approximately 1 mile before ending at FM 2255, just south of Reese Center.
 Research Boulevard continues north before becoming a county dirt road.

 Spur 309 was designated on November 2, 1959, from SH 116 (now SH 114), 9.5 miles west of Lubbock, north to the entrance of Reese Air Force Base as a redesignation of War Highway 5.
 On June 30, 1961, a 0.114 mi section at the northern terminus was returned to the base's jurisdiction.

 Spur 309 (1956)

 A previous route numbered Spur 309 was designated in Milam County on May 22, 1956, from US 77, 0.8 mile north of Cameron, northwest to a county road.
 This route was cancelled on August 27, 1959, upon completion of construction, and jurisdiction was returned to the county per the original agreement.

 Spur 310

-Spur 310 was located in Presidio County.
-It was designated on June 18, 1996, from then-new US 67 north of Presidio to a point 0.5 mile south along an old routing of US 67.
+Spur 310 (Erma Avenue) was located in Presidio County.
+It was designated on June 18, 1996, from then-new routing of US 67 north of Presidio to a point 0.5 mile south along the old routing of US 67 to a point just north of Presidio Creek.
 Spur 310 was cancelled on February 27, 2003.

+US 67 previously crossed Cibolo Creek on a former bridge along this section.
+While the former Spur 203 was designated for the former section of US 67 north of the bridge, Texas State Highway Spur 203 is the designation for the former section of US 67 (also Erma Avenue) south of the bridge (to U.S. Route 67 Business / Farm to Market Road 170).